duskvirkus/tosh-system/README.md

 # Tosh System

 A fluxbox style inspired by classic macos. ⚠️ Work in progress!
 Working on a script to automate color choice and modify other files.
-Possibly expand to configuring a linux (probably) minimal install.
+Possibly expand to configuring a linux (probably debian) minimal install.

 ![Screenshot of style in use.](/screenshots/tosh-system-screenshot.png)